What is a Pizza Stone? Discover the Most Practical Answer

 What is a Pizza Stone?

 Pizza stones absorb heat quickly and hold it for an extended amount of time.
-Boosting the temperature and providing an extra-hot surface to bake the pizza, this simulate the effect of a pizzeria’s brick oven.
+Boosting the temperature and providing an extra-hot surface to bake the pizza, this simulates the effect of a pizzeria’s brick oven.

 Baking stones are similar to cookie sheets, except they may absorb more moisture for crispier results.